SuperJMN/DotnetPackaging/README.md

 # Distribute your aplications!

 Wondering how to distribute your wonderful .NET application to your fellow peeps?
 Bored to pack your stuff in a .zip that you hate as much as your users?
 You are in the correct place!
-With it, you can create your .deb packages for Debian based systems like Ubuntu and Debian itself.
+With it, you can create your .Deb and AppImage packages for Linux systems like Ubuntu, Debian and others.
 Woohoo!

 # Overview